This page lists the current PhD students. For a list of previous years, see Our PhD Graduates.

 Sarah Casey is an English PhD student at the University of Waterloo, with over fifteen years experience as a communications professional in the health, wellness and fitness industry.
 Her research project, Alternative Risk, focuses on the rhetoric of risk and disinformation, engaging with the study of risk across disciplines (sociology, anthropology, political and management sciences) to understand how risk discourse contributes to social and political polarization.
 She holds an MA in English (Rhetoric and Communication Design) and a BA in Rhetoric, Media, and Professional Communication, both from the University of Waterloo.

-Sarah is an honoured recipient of the Michael Purves-Smith Paper Award from The Canadian Society for the Study of Rhetoric (2024), the UW Beltz PhD Essay Prize (2024), the Provost Doctoral Entrance Award for Women (2023) and the UW English Master’s Essay Prize (2023), and has served as a research assistant on multiple federally funded research grants.
+Sarah is an honoured recipient of the Michael Purves-Smith Paper Award from The Canadian Society for the Study of Rhetoric (2024), the UW Beltz PhD Essay Prize (2025 and 2024), the Provost Doctoral Entrance Award for Women (2023) and the UW English Master’s Essay Prize (2023), and has served as a research assistant on multiple federally funded research grants.

-In her spare time, Sarah can be found on the squash court, where she will be joining the Waterloo Warriors squash team for the 2024-2025 season.
+In her spare time, Sarah can be found on the squash court, playing for the Waterloo Varsity squash team.
+In the 2024-25 season, she was named "most improved player" on the women's squad.

 Kellie Chouinard